 According to veterinarians, there’s an epidemic of obesity in cats.
 Obesity can oftentimes lead to diabetes and other health problems.
 But you can easily prevent your cat from getting obese by putting together a good cat care plan that includes a healthy diet and proper exercise.

 With veterinarians recommending cat exercises and with cats’ independence, how are you supposed to keep them healthy and happy?
 Here are a few funny cat exercises that can help your friend stay active:

 Everything in life is better when you do it with a friend.
 So why not pair your cat with a cat friend?
 They can be exercise buddies!

 Do you know another cat owner whose pet bonds well with yours?
 Invite them over to your place.
-Or, consider getting a second cat so that they can play in pair.
-A pair of cats who get along will get plenty of exercises.
+Or, consider getting a second cat so that they can play in pairs.
+A pair of cats who get along will get plenty of exercise.
 They can play chasing games or fight with their claws.
 Problem solved!

 🐈 Get a Cat Enclosure

 If you’re scared that your kitten will get obese and unhealthy, why not get a cat enclosure?
 Cat enclosures are becoming more and more popular in Australia as pet owners are choosing safety for their companions.
 These cat enclosures are like Wonderland for felines.
 You can decorate them with vertical spaces, cat trees, string toys, or any other accessories that stimulate your cat.

 Some of the benefits of cat enclosures include: